tnoff/hathor/README.rst

 ######
 Hathor
 ######
-Hathor is a python package that is designed to help you download and maintain podcast files.
+Hathor is a python package that is designed to help users download and maintain podcast files.

 ============